melezhik/outthentic-dsl/intro.md

 Text blocks expressions insists that a sequence of lines should be found at original text input.

-Consider this imaginary text output:
+Consider this imaginary text output with 3 text blocks:

     <triples>